 5. Take Public Transportation

 Americans love to drive, but statistics show that when gas prices jump, so does the number of people taking public transportation.
 A study published in the Journal of Transport Geography found that every 10% rise in fuel costs led to a 4% increase in bus ridership and an 8% rise in rail travel.

-That might sound extreme, but plenty of people have found it doable.
+That might sound extreme, but plenty of people find it worthwhile.
 Journalist Sara Bernard went car-free for a year in Seattle.
 She writes, “The fact is that, even if I rented cars every other weekend, it would likely still be cheaper for me than buying and owning a car.”
-With gas prices on the rise again, ditching your car might be a viable option.
+When gas prices go up, ditching your car might be a viable option.

 6. Grow Your Own Food

-When gas prices go up, so does the cost of food.
+When gas prices go up, so do food prices.
 One way to protect yourself from higher food prices is to start a home garden.
 Homegrown food is healthier, more nutritious, better for the environment, and far less expensive than produce you buy at the grocery store.